rawBit-io/python-bitcointx/README.md

 Bitcoin testnet params (bitcoin/testnet) are in effect
 ```

-## Unit tests

-Under bitcointx/tests using test data from Bitcoin Core.
-To run them:

-    python3 -m unittest discover

-Alternately, if Tox (see https://tox.readthedocs.org/) is available on your
-system, you can run unit tests for multiple Python versions:

-    ./runtests.sh

-Currently, the following implementations are tried (any not installed are
-skipped):

-    * CPython 3.6
-    * CPython 3.7
-    * CPython 3.8-dev

-HTML coverage reports can then be found in the htmlcov/ subdirectory.

 ## Documentation

 Sphinx documentation is in the "doc" subdirectory.
 Run "make help" from there